Paper Summary: DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning

 NOTES

-Reward modeling: The reward used doesn't just take into account how factually correct the answer is, but also things such as: Does the generated code compile?, or Does the generated answer follow the specified format?
+Reward modeling: The reward used for R1-zero uses verifiable correctness checks such as: Does the generated code compile?, Does the mathematical expression give the correct result or Does the generated answer follow the specified format?

 -